 - Advertising Age magazine.
 A useful resource for looking inside the advertising industry.

 - Advertising Bibliographies.

-- Gay Issues in Advertising.
-GLAAD, a watchdog organization against gay discrimination includes articles and protests on a variety of topics including gay images in ads.
+- GLAAD.
+A watchdog organization against LGBTQ discrimination.
+Includes articles and protests on a variety of topics including LGBTQ imagery in ads.
 You will have to do a search to find the info needed.